Negotiating with HMRC

 The most common cause of a time to pay failure is not taking into account other due or recurring taxes.
 If a default occurs, HMRC will not take kindly to this and will often take legal action and wind the offending company up.
 You should help immediately on 0800 074 6757 if this happens.

 You should prepare as much as possible for this meeting, and make sure you have any documents that might be relevant, including evidence of extenuating circumstances and tax debt forms.
-If you think HMRC has made any errors when calculating your tax debt, mention them during this meeting.
-You will also need to provide documentation as proof of any discrepancy.

-2. Negotiate an HMRC settlement
+2. Negotiate an HMRC Settlement

 If your Time to Pay proposals are refused, negotiating a settlement is your next best option.
 In this meeting, you will be quizzed about the company in detail, so you should be prepared to respond to questions relating to the company’s financial status, legal organisation, past tax debts and more.